Test in production without watermarks.

 End Sub

-Free support & product updates: every license comes with a year of free product updates and support from the team behind the product.
-It is possible to purchase extensions at any moment.
-Extensions can be viewed.
+Free support & product updates: Every license comes with a year of free product updates and support from the team behind the product, with the possibility to purchase extensions at any time.

-Immediate licenses: registered license keys are sent out as soon as payment is received.
+Immediate licenses: Registered license keys are sent as soon as payment is received.

 All licenses are perpetual and apply to development, staging, and production.